25 March 2012

 It is difficult sometimes to believe how much a dog or a cat can love us and put up with our silliness.

 I am eternally and necessarily grateful for the nonjudgmental aspects of our cat and dog here at home.
+We owe them a comfy time in exchange, maybe by reading some reviews of dog beds to keep them soft and happy as they sleep.

 This is a handsome dingo.
 Chet Helms’ brother John had a dingo once and we all lived together.
 Very educational.